top of page

 👫 Social & Emotional Development

-• Enjoys group play, often taking on roles (e.g., “Mom” or “Dad”)
+• Engage in group play and often take on roles like “Mom” or “Dad.”

-• Dresses and feeds themselves independently
+• Dress and feed themselves independently.

 Developmental Milestones for 5-Year-Olds